AlexIndiex/WaveRiftNoobGuides/README.md

 # DeckNoobGuides

-A collection of guides that range from recommended peripheral hardware to emulation.
+A collection of guides that range from recommended peripheral hardware to emulation and more...

 > [!IMPORTANT]
 > Friendly reminder of 17 U.S.C.
 1201 F and G. These sections make any copyright material's backup for personal use, emulators, and backups of deceased programs LEGAL.
 Furthermore, backups and redistribution of open-source programs under MIT and GPL2/3 are also LEGAL.